 One of the ways to improve the shows would be to have Hatsune Miku react to the environment, like responding to the audience’s cheers or perform improvisations.
 We have actually done this in past shows, but only to a certain extent.
 We are currently working in this direction and hope to improve it.

 We’ve seen artists such as Reol, Giga, nano, WagakkiBand, supercell come out of the Vocaloid scene and into the mainstream.
-What is your feeling towards Hatsune Miku being able to change people’s lives in such impactful way?
+What is your feeling towards Hatsune Miku being able to change people’s lives in such an impactful way?

 Not only have artists from the Vocaloid scene worked alongside Hatsune Miku, but also major artists from the west, such as Lady Gaga, and Pharrell Williams.
 What are the reasons behind these collaborations?

-It kind of relates to one of the answers I gave earlier when talking how we collaborate with other various fields to expand and introduce Hatsune Miku beyond the otaku culture.
+It kind of relates to one of the answers I gave earlier when talking about how we collaborate with other various fields to expand and introduce Hatsune Miku beyond the otaku culture.
 Not only does this mean collaborations with major artists like Lady Gaga, but we have also displayed Hatsune Miku in taiko (traditional Japanese drums) concerts, traditional Chinese instrument groups, and more.

 Hatsune Miku is no longer just 2D.
 She appears as a hologram during concerts and in devices like Gatebox.
 She even appears in the VR (Virtual Reality), and AR (Augmented Reality) space as well.
 What future do you have in mind in regards to Hatsune Miku’s presence in the digital world, and perhaps even in physical form?

 Hatsune Miku doesn’t only appeal to musicians and artists but is also used by scientists and researchers, in the way they make use of the 3D model in various experiments.
 It is an important aspect for us that Hatsune Miku can reach many mediums, beyond its core audience.
-We are very supportive of these type of collaborations and hope the scientists and researchers would come to the concerts and get involved in the Hatsune Miku development.
+We are very supportive of these types of collaborations and hope the scientists and researchers would come to the concerts and get involved in the Hatsune Miku development.

 The idea of a virtual idol on video platforms such as YouTube or niconico wasn’t a thing until a few years ago, while they might not use Vocaloid, do you think Vocaloid influenced even this field?